Irrational-Encoding-Wizardry/guide.encode.moe/src/subtitling/Group setups/github.md

 without requiring users to blindly download files to edit them the same way they would when working in an FTP setup.

-The benefit to using a Git platform like GitHub over FTPs can be extremely beneficial, but may also require users to be more tech-savvy individually than with an FTP setup, and for there to be someone to the side who can solve problems that may arise.
+There are many benefits to using GitHub for your project, but it may also require users to be more tech-savvy than with a regular FTP setup, and for there to be someone to the side who can solve any problems that may arise.
 Additionally,
 having an FTP available may still be a good idea for your encoders, since they will still need a place to upload bigger files to, which GitHub is not suited for.

 ## Setting up a GitHub repository

-To begin,
-you'll want everyone involved to create an account on either [GitHub](GitHub_home) or an alternative Git platform like [GitLab](GitLab_home) or [BitBucket](BitBucket_home), depending on where your project leader decides to host the repositories.
-For this guide,
-we will be assuming you're using GitHub.

 If you are the project leader, you will likely want to be the one to create a repository.